Valerie Howes & Lee Guertin

 Decorate the library for the holidays.
 Schedule during the week of Thanksgiving to prepare the library for the annual holiday stroll.

 Coordinate applications of prospective members and manage the orientation of new members.
 Distributes yearbooks, welcome gifts, name badges and aprons.

-Educate new members about club procedures for their first year and encourage them to participate in activities, and continue to be a resource while they are members.
+Educate new members about club procedures for their first year, encourage them to participate in activities, and continue to be a resource while they are members.

 My Tree, My Shrub

 Adopt one or more of the prominent trees or shrubs the club has planted in town and care for it throughout one year.
-This includes weeding, pruning, general plant upkeep and watering.
+This includes weeding, pruning, general plant upkeep, watering, and fertilizing.

 Gather articles and design, publish and distribute a monthly newsletter.